zeon-studio/nextplate/src/content/pages/mission.md

     image: "/images/undraw_adventure_map.svg"
     backgroundclass: bg-white-500
     contentwidth: 7
-    content: "The name “H Road” represents our purpose and goal we have set forth for our .
-The “H” represents Hyper.
-The “Road” represents to Scale, Growth & Globalization.
+    content: "The name “H Road” represents our purpose and goal we have set forth for our customers.
+The “H” represents enabling High Velocity or Turbocharging.
+The “Road” represents your journey to Scale, Growth & Globalization.
 We strive to bring keenness of execution in empowering our customer’s journey.<br /><br />
-The name “H Road” also represents our purpose and goal we have set forth for our .
+The name “H Road” also represents our purpose and goal we have set forth for our employees.
 The “H” represents High Standards.
 We are building a place where curiosity, creativity, collaboration, and clarity, which are the bedrock of innovation, flourish for us and our customers.
-The “Road” represents to have fun in learning, trusting and growing together with our customers.
+The “Road” represents our collective journey to have fun in learning, trusting and growing together with our customers.
 We are creating an experience we can be proud of."
     button:
       enable: false
       label: "Get Started Now"